 The area soon evolved into a haven for wealthy Easterners and a hot spot for health-seekers lured by the city’s curing mineral baths.
 At the turn of the century, luxury rail cars turned out the Rockefellers, Vanderbilts, Carnegies and Duponts, followed by an artistic swell of painters, poets and authors.

 Today, Santa Barbara proper is home to some 95,000 (roughly 200,000 when including all communities) residents and still exudes the warmth and relaxation of a small city, coupled with the major attractions of a metropolis.
-Many of the buildings in Santa Barbara have a Spanish-Mediterranean architecture and are located anywhere from the relaxed pristine coastline to the foothills.
+Many of the buildings in Santa Barbara have a Spanish-Mediterranean architecture feel and are located anywhere from the relaxed pristine coastline to the foothills.
 With regards to homes and estates, Santa Barbara boasts all kinds of architecture from Modern / Contemporary, to French Normandy, to Classic California Cottage, to California Ranch…you name it.

 Pedestrian-friendly with roughly 76 designated historic landmarks, an impressive line-up of performing arts venues, museums, galleries and restaurants, the area is an excellent vacation destination, especially from the California hubs of Los Angeles (92 miles south) and San Francisco (332 miles north).